 A Table field is a grid used to group a set of fields that repeats as needed, allowing the user to add multiple rows of identical information.
-Table fields and repeating sections are nearly one and the same; however, table fields allow for a more streamlined input of up to eight columns per row.
+Table fields and repeating sections work in a similar way – however, table fields allow for a more streamlined input of up to 12 columns per row.
 They also offer more advanced summary options for each individual column.

 Number of Items